Understanding Election Results

 Mail-in ballots are safe and secure, but may take longer to count.

 - Voting by mail is an established part of our electoral system.
 In the last two federal elections, nearly 1 in 4 voters cast a mail-in ballot.
-More than 250 million votes have been safely and accurately cast by mail-in ballots since 2000.
+More than 350 million votes were safely and accurately cast by mail-in ballots between 2000-2020.

 - Voting by mail has long been supported by election officials, politicians, and voters across the political spectrum.

-- Due to health concerns surrounding COVID-19, more people voted by mail than ever before, and absentee ballots take longer to count because of security measures to verify the accuracy of those ballots.
+- Due to health concerns surrounding COVID-19, more people now vote by mail than ever before, and absentee ballots take longer to count because of security measures to verify the accuracy of those ballots.

 - You can make sure your mail-in ballot was counted using our ballot tracker.